 CLAS considers all elements of a candidate’s application when making admissions decisions.
-GRE scores and college grades are considered alongside the candidate’s experience, letters of recommendation, and personal statement.
+Prior academic degrees and performance are considered alongside the candidate’s experience, letters of recommendation, and personal statement.
 CLAS’ evaluation of an applicant is based on the combined strength of all elements of the application.

 Successful candidates for admission to the MA in Latin American Studies at SFS will have completed at least six semesters of lower-division Spanish or Portuguese with a C or better, or the equivalent of Georgetown’s Advanced II level in either language.
 Native speakers of Spanish or Portuguese must meet Georgetown’s standards for English language proficiency.

 - Copies of official transcripts from all undergraduate and graduate institutions attended.

 - A 500-word personal statement describing the applicant’s academic interests and future goals.

 - Three letters of recommendation, a minimum of two of which are from professors or others who can speak to the applicant’s academic strengths.
 If necessary, the third letter may be from a professional contact.
 Any problems obtaining letters from academic references should be addressed in an applicant’s personal statement.

 - Test scores (Applicants who completed undergraduate work in a non-English speaking environment must achieve a satisfactory TOEFL or IELTS score.)

 All application materials must be submitted online.
 Incomplete applications will not be considered.